 Across Denver, the average cost of waterproofing is $3.50 to $6 per square foot.
 This could go up to $9 per square foot if your contractor is going to use thorough waterproofing methods.
 Pricing varies from one place to another depending on the extent of leaks and whether excavation and extras such as sump pumps are required.

 Regardless of whether you do exterior or interior basement waterproofing, your local contractor should provide you with a transferable warranty that could last for 10-25 years.
 Good warranties often come with little or no additional cost.

-Waterproofing your basement and repairing cracks in your foundation and crawl space can prevent water from entering your home.
-The outcome is a clean, mold-free, pest-free and hospitable home with fresh indoor air and ambient conditions.
+Waterproofing your basement and repairing cracks in your foundation can prevent water from entering your home.
+The outcome is a clean, mold-free space that is less attractive to pests, and a hospitable home with fresh indoor air and ambient conditions.
 Typical waterproofing projects can take anywhere from a couple of days to a few weeks depending on the size of the basement and the underlying issues.

 Want to waterproof the basement of your Denver, CO, home but don’t know where to start?
 Contact your local basement waterproofing contractor and request a free estimate.